JatinKishore/Placement_Preparation/PLACEMENT_PREPARATION/ZOHO-2025/README.md

-# ZOHO 2025 Placement Preparation – John Doe
+# ZOHO 2025 Placement Preparation

 This folder contains my daily progress as part of the **ZOHO 2025 Placement Training Program** by CodeClubs.